 Science, Technology, Engineering, and Math.
 STEP Academy teaches students the skills they need for today’s careers.

 Students have the option to enroll in college programs while still at STEP Academy through PSEO.
-Learning the skills needed to be successful in college through AVID.
+Learning the skills needed to be successful in college through CCR.